I Missed My USCIS Biometrics Appointment at ASC. What Do I Do?

 Do not ignore a second biometrics appointment notice from USCIS!
 It probably wasn't a mistake (though even if it was, skipping the appointment won't help matters).
 Most likely, USCIS is so backed up with applications that your fingerprints expired and you'll need new ones taken.
 According to USCIS policy, fingerprints are normally considered valid for 15 months after processing by the FBI.

-If You Need a Biometrics Appointment Outside the United States
+What If I Need a Biometrics Appointment Outside the United States?

 Talk to a Lawyer